BernardMUNYANDAMUTSA/car_rental_mgt_system/README.md

 In addition we django **Auth_user** table to hold details of system users(admin or clients), details include: id, password, last_login, is_superuser, username, first_name, last_name, email, is_staff, is_active, date_joined

 These entities are interconnected to ensure seamless operations.

+## Installation Instructions

+### Prerequisites

+  - Software/Tools: Python (3.x): For Django framework and related development
+  - Pip: To manage Python packages
+  - Django installed
+  - Kafka installed, configured and running.
+Set up Zookeeper (required for Kafka operation)
+  - Hadoop installed, configured and running.
+  - Text Editor/IDE: VS Code, PyCharm, or any other code editor.
+  - Internet for AWS services, particularly RDS (Relational Database Service) to MySQL
+  - MySQL Workbench (optional) for database management.
+  - Browser: Chrome, Firefox, or any modern web browser for testing